Factory Loans & Manufacturing Equipment Finance: The Essential Guide

 Let’s say your manufacturing company needs to buy new conveyor belts for your factory.
 Or, your factory got a new order, and you need to ramp up your shipping efficiency with new packaging machinery.

-You shop around and find the piece or pieces you need from a vendor.
+You shop around and find the piece or pieces you need from equipment manufacturers.
 It’s a good market value, and you already know how it will help you boost revenue.

 But you don’t have the working capital to afford it.
-Maybe you have enough cash reserves but don’t want to burn it all – it’s always a good idea to keep money on hand for emergencies or slow periods.
+Perhaps you have sufficient cash reserves, but you don’t want to exhaust them – it’s always a good idea to keep some money on hand for emergencies or slow periods.

 So, you get your invoice for the new equipment.
 Now, you must find a lender or lending marketplace for your loan.
 You apply for the loan, including the invoice.

 If approved, the lender sends the funds to the vendor to pay the invoice.
-The equipment is delivered and installed so you can use it in your factory immediately.
+The equipment is delivered and installed, allowing you to use it in your factory immediately.
 The lender holds a lien on the title to your equipment.

 As you make payments, you build equity in the equipment, and factory owners can use that equity for future manufacturing financing.
 You pay off the loan in fixed monthly payments for the loan term.
 The lender releases the title in your name, and you now own it outright.

-Let’s look at some lender options for factory equipment financing.
+Let’s examine some lender options for financing factory equipment.

 Traditional Lenders

-Several traditional commercial banks offer manufacturing financing options.
-If your manufacturing company has an established relationship with a bank, you might consider them for your business loans.
+Several traditional commercial banks offer financing options for manufacturing.
+If your manufacturing company has an established relationship with a bank, you may want to consider them for your business loans.

 Commercial banks usually offer the best interest rates and the most favorable terms.
 There are two main drawbacks to traditional lenders, though.

 The first is that commercial banks have high approval requirements.
-You will need a high personal credit score and strong business financials.
+You will need a high personal credit score, robust documentation like tax returns, and strong business financials.
 The second drawback is funding time.
 It could take weeks to fund the loan from the time you applied.
+Wells Fargo offers flexible, customized loan and lease solutions for acquiring equipment.

 Alternative Lenders & Marketplaces

-Online lenders and lending marketplaces are growing in popularity with manufacturing businesses.
+Online lenders and lending marketplaces are gaining popularity among manufacturing businesses.
 Most are more agile in funding options, so they can find you manufacturing loans even the big banks can’t (or won’t).

 Non-bank lenders and lending platforms offer loan products from third-party lenders that are easier to qualify for and provide faster funding.
 A word of caution, though: not all online lenders are the same.
-Many are reputable, legit businesses, but some are just trying to make a quick buck.
+Many are reputable and legitimate businesses, but some are just trying to make a quick buck.

 When you work with an online lender or marketplace, look for one that offers transparency and has excellent online reviews.
 You need to trust your lending partner, and it helps to know that other small business owners also trust them to provide funding.